Mis-sold endowment mortgages

 Cashing your policy in

-You may be thinking about cashing in your endowment policy, particularly if you are awarded compensation.
+You might be thinking about cashing in your endowment policy, particularly if you’re awarded compensation.

 Finally, remember that if you cash in your endowment you will be left with nothing in place to repay your mortgage at the end of the term, so you must plan for this.
 Speak to a financial adviser if you’re not sure what to do.